utshomax/postman-docs/src/pages/docs/administration/scim-provisioning/scim-provisioning-overview.md

     * **Update group members** - Adds or removes users from a group in Postman.

-        > The newly added user will have the roles assigned to the group.
+        > Users have the roles assigned to the group.
 You can later [update group roles in Postman](/docs/administration/managing-your-team/user-groups/#editing-team-roles-for-a-group).

 Postman doesn't support the following provisioning features: